Is an import process required?

 Manually migrate POP email from Thunderbird to Postbox

 - Quit Postbox if it is currently running.

 - Within Thunderbird, compact your folders by selecting Compact Folders from the File menu.
 If your mailboxes are quite large, this could take several minutes.
 When compaction is complete, Quit Thunderbird.

 - As a precaution, backup Thunderbird by making a copy of your profile directory.
-Information on how to do this can be found within this article.
+Information on how to do this can be found in this article.

 - Find the SOURCE mail folders you would like to copy from Thunderbird:

 C:\Documents and Settings\[Windows user name]\Application Data\Thunderbird\Profiles\[your profile]/Mail

 POP Mail is contained in the Mail folder.

 - In a separate window, navigate to your TARGET Postbox folder:

 On the Mac Local Folders is located at: